 Cyber Security: Securing your future

 The twentieth century has introduced a fundamental shift in the way organisations of every scale and geographical region operate.
-Regardless of whether you are in the Public Sector, Professional Services, or you manufacture, host or distribute services, or work in the Not for Profit space, there is an expectation that you have a digital presence.
+Regardless of whether you are in the Public Sector, Professional or Consultant Services, or you manufacture, host or distribute services, or work in the Not for Profit space, there is an expectation that you have a digital presence.

-Your people, supply chain partners and customers occupy an ever expanding geographical reach, and expect a robust online presence to facilitate organisation, collaboration and delivery of services.
-This is both a prerequisite to operate, and also a mark of your organisations ability to embrace the now and accommodate the future.
+Your people, supply chain partners and customers occupy an ever-expanding geographical reach and expect a robust online presence to facilitate organisation, collaboration and delivery of services.
+This is both a prerequisite to operate and also a mark of your organisations’ ability to embrace the now and accommodate the future.